-If you’ve been passionate about skincare or even just starting to become interested in skincare, you have likely heard of retinol.
-Retinol is referred to as a “magic solution” to a variety of skin problems.
-In this guide, we answer all your burning questions around retinol, including how to use retinol, the benefits of retinol and how to include retinol in your skincare routine.
+Whether you are your friends’ resident skincare guru or a complete skin novice, you have likely heard of retinol.
+This powerhouse ingredient is a derm favorite with a reputation for being a “magic solution” to a variety of skin problems.
+In this guide, we deep dive into everything you need to know about retinol, including how to use retinol, the benefits of retinol, and how to include retinol in your skincare routine.

 What is Retinol

-Whatever your skincare situation is, most skin experts agree that you can benefit from adding retinol into your daily skincare routine.
+Whatever your skincare situation is, dermatologists agree that you can benefit from adding retinol into your daily skincare routine.